-This section is responsible for providing architectural services, civil engineering, construction management, environmental services, airport engineering and various support services, such as, facilities assessment and County-wide building and grounds record archives.
+This section is responsible for providing architectural services, civil engineering, construction management, environmental services, airport engineering and various support services, such as, facilities assessment, planning & development and County-wide building and grounds record archives.

 The Architecture, Engineering and Environmental Services Section (AE & ES) provides professional and technical services related to the maintenance, construction and rehabilitation of the public infrastructure and preservation of Milwaukee County's natural resources.
-The AE & ES Section is comprised of the Architectural Services Unit, Civil Engineering/Site Development Unit, Airport Engineering Unit, Environmental Services Unit, Support Services Unit.
+The AE & ES Section is comprised of the Architectural Services Unit, Civil Engineering/Site Development Unit, Airport Engineering Unit, Environmental Services Unit, Facilities Condition Assessment Unit and the Planning & Development Unit.